seeq12/seeq-clustering/README.md

 python -m seeq.addons.clustering
 ```

-and follow the instructions when prompted.
+and follow the instructions when prompted. ("Username or Access Key" is what you use to log in to Seeq.
+"Password" is your password for logging into Seeq.)

 There are additional **Options** for the addon installation.
 These include `--users` and `--groups`.
 These can be used to change permissions for the addon tool.
 For example to give permission to users `me` and `you` one would install the addon with as: